-There are still many older models octane rating engine-Waukesha CFR octane engine and SINPAR FTC octane engines in use in the octane test lab.
-And for the older model octane rating engine, operators need to manually calculate the octane number.
-After the end of each octane test run by bracketing procedures.
+There are still many older models Waukesha Cfr octane engine in use in the octane test lab.
+And for the older model octane engines, operators need to manually calculate the octane number, after the end of each octane test.

 The octane test results for bracketing procedure are calculated manually as follows: